$abc -- AudBuffer() transfer character

 $seqneed -- noun/pronoun or verb needed as a "seq"

-$seqpsi -- concept to which activation should be spread.
+$seqpsi -- concept to which activation should be spread in the SpreadAct module for spreading conceptual activation.

 $seqtkb -- subSEQuent Time-in-Knowledge-Base – is used only within the InFerence() module to latch onto the specific time-point in memory of a verb which was linked in the past to a concept now occurring within user input as a predicate nominative which identifies a class of entities from which an inference can be drawn and assigned to the subject of the user input.
 For instance, if the AI knows "Boys play games" and the user inputs "John is a boy," the old verb "play" can now be used to infer, "John plays games," because John is a boy.